-GOALS High Proud Effective Resilient Desirable Homes Quality Services Satisfied Customers Community Leadership Organisation STRATEGIC OBJECTIVES Provide warm, dry, safe and affordable homes meeting tenants' needs.
+GOALS Desirable Homes High Quality Services High Quality Satisfied Proud Effective Services Customers Community Leadershi Resilient Organisation STRATEGIC OBJECTIVES Provide warm, dry, safe and affordable homes meeting tenants' needs.
 Deliver a wide range of high performing services which are positively received by customers.
 Support customers to engage with us and actively seek their feedback.
 Promote community involvement and local partnerships for the benefit of the local area.
 Invest in our people to develop their talents and raise our performance.
 Ensure robust financial management and sound governance.
-DESIRED RESULTS (OUTCOMES) Our homes meet all quality standards, are in high demand and are energy efficient.
-Our services meet needs and perform well against other social landlords.
+DESIRED RESULTS (OUTCOMES) Our homes meet all quality standards, are in high demand and are Our services meet needs and perform well against other social landlords.
 Our customers are highly satisfied and feel they get value for money.
 Our community is thriving and residents feel proud to live in this area.
-Our people feel valued and supported and agree we offer a great place to work.
-Our organisation is financially strong, well- governed and invests in modern systems.
+Our people feel valued and supported and agree we offer a Our organisation is financially strong, well- governed and invests in energy great place modern efficient. to work. systems.